-Customer feedback surveys are a useful tool that allows organizations to gather valuable insights from their customers.
+Survey questions are the building blocks of customer feedback surveys which organisations to gather valuable insights from their customers.
 Feedback is crucial not only because it provides an understanding of how your customers feel about your products and services but also because it reveals areas of improvement and generates actionable data for that improvement.
-Customer feedback surveys generate useful information only if constructed properly and when the right questions are being asked.
+Customer feedback surveys generate useful information, especially when you construct them properly and ask the right questions.
 Ultimately, the content of each question should reflect the company which is running the questionnaire and the purpose of the survey.

 However, there are certain types of questions that have proven to increase response rates, and, after analysis, provide a deep and accurate understanding of the responses: